moderntribe/square-one/README.md

 ## Support

-Usage of Square One is not actively supported by Modern Tribe outside of client contracts.
+Usage of SquareOne is not actively supported by Modern Tribe outside of client contracts.
 Pull requests and suggestions are welcome and will be addressed based on business need.